Dead Rising: Dead Rising: Chop Till You Drop (2009)

 A reimagining of the original Dead Rising for the Wii.
 This version was built with the same engine used for the Resident Evil 4 Wii Edition.
 While still set in a mall and able to save survivors, there is a greater emphasis on firearms and the game is structured around individual timed missions instead of free roam.
 Various elements were tailored to the Wii's weaker hardware or limitations of the different engine.
 These included smaller maps, reduced enemy counts and the removal of the photo system, but new enemy types were added.

 Dead Rising 2: Off the Record (2011)

 A non-canonical remake of Dead Rising 2, which replaces protagonist Chuck Greene, with Frank West (the protagonist of the original game), and also features some slight plot alterations.
 Fortune City remains mostly the same, but now adds a new place, a small alien thematic park called "Uranus Zone".
 The "72-hour" system returns, but the game also adds a "Sandbox Mode", where Frank can explore Fortune City without a time limit, and also complete challenges which require the players to use their creativity and crafting the necessary weapons to succeed.
 More Combo Weapons were added.
 Camera mechanics from Dead Rising also returned improved.
 Both the main story and the sandbox mode can be played in two player co-operative online mode, with the second player controlling Chuck.

+Dead Rising: Deluxe Remaster (2024)

+A remake of Dead Rising was announced on June 26th, 2024.
+It was released digitally on September 18th 2024 on Xbox Series X and S, PlayStation 5, and Microsoft Windows with a physical release coming in November 2024.